 We only endorse products that we truly believe in.
 Some of the links below may earn us some extra guac at no additional cost to you.
 Please pass the chips & thank you for feeding our habit.

-When I was really young, I thought having money was just something that happened to adults.
+When I was really young, I thought having money was just something that happened to adults, and I never knew what a custodial investment account was.
 I figured that by the time I got older, all the money stuff would have worked itself out, and I’d be set, just like my parents seemed to be.

 So when grandma would give me $100 on my birthday, I didn't think twice before running to the toy store to scope out the latest and greatest in cheap plastic.